invoiceninja/invoiceninja.github.io/docs/user-guide/einvoicing.md

 </details>

-## Jurisdiction specific requirements
+## Jurisdiction Specific Requirements

+Every PEPPOL country layers a few of its own rules on top of the standard.
+The sections below cover what each one expects in addition to the baseline fields.

 ### AT - Austria

 #### CustomerAssignedAccountID - Mandatory for GOV clients

-If you are sending an e-invoice to a government body, then you must include in the object
+When you're billing a government body in Austria, the e-invoice has to include:

 AccountingSupplierParty > CustomerAssignedAccountID

-This is the ID of the department within the government that the e-invoice will be routed to
+This is the ID of the department within the government that the e-invoice will be routed to — without it the system has no way to direct the document internally.

 ### BE - Belgium

-No additional requirements, when your legal entity id is created this is automatically sync'd with HERMES
+No additional requirements.
+When your legal entity ID is created it is automatically synced with HERMES.

 ### CH - Switzerland

 #### Payment Means - Mandatory

-The payment means contains information on how the seller wishes to be paid.
-Use the [Payment Means](#payment-means-codelist) you must have at least ONE payment means that is a Credit Transfer type
+The payment means tells the recipient how you'd like to be paid.
+Using the [Payment Means](#payment-means-codelist) codelist, you must include at least ONE payment means of the Credit Transfer type.

 ```php
    <cac:PaymentMeans>